All Verizon Fios plans are 100% fiber, with symmetrical download and upload speeds

-Again, your setup charge will depend on the type of Verizon plan you select.
-If you choose Fios, your setup charge will be $99, which is waived if you order online; the activation fee for DSL is $30, and is also waived if you order online.
+Again, your setup charge will depend on the Verizon plan you select.
+If you choose Fios, your setup charge will be $99, which is waived if you order online; the activation fee for DSL is $30 and is also waived if you order online.

 No Verizon data caps

-Unlike Cox, HughesNet,and some other internet providers, Verizon does not place a data cap on customers.
-Therefore, you won't need to worry about overage fees or the slowing of your data once you hit a certain threshold.
+Unlike Cox, HughesNet, Xfinity and some other ISPs, Verizon does not place a data cap on customers.
+Therefore, you won't need to worry about overage fees or slowing your data once you hit a certain threshold.

 Verizon can lean into the fact that you're not required to sign a term agreement, which means no early termination fees or getting stuck with a service you've either outgrown or need to downsize.
-But there are also a host of offers to help sweeten the deal for potential customers.
+But many offers also help sweeten the deal for potential customers.

-Lastly, Verizon also offers a program called, which makes the same three Fios plans available to households who qualify for financial assistance (for example, those who are enrolled in the federal Lifeline program).
-Through this program customers might be able to save $20 a month on Fios plans.
+Lastly, Verizon also offers Fios Forward, making the same three Fios plans available to households who qualify for financial assistance (for example, those enrolled in the federal Lifeline program).
+Through this program, customers might be able to save $20 a month on Fios plans.
 Also, customers participating in the Affordable Connectivity Program may be eligible to receive free internet -- a 300Mbps plan, including all fees and router costs -- through Fios Forward.
 You must be a Fios Mix & Match customer and approved for the ACP to qualify.

 What is Fios?

-Fios refers to Verizon's fiber-optic internet service, which features three different speed tiers -- 200, 400 and Gigabit Connection.
-One of the appeals of this service is similar upload speed as your download speed.
+Fios refers to Verizon's fiber-optic internet service, which features three different speed tiers -- 300, 500 and 1 Gig.
+One of the appeals of this service is similar upload speed to your download speed.
 Verizon also offers other options for home internet service -- DSL, LTE, 5G -- but none of these are considered Fios.

 Can I get Verizon Fios in my area?

 The Verizon Fios service is only available in the Northeast.
-If you want to determine if Fios is available at your address, you can check the.
+If you want to determine if Fios is available at your address, you can check the Verizon availability checker.